indygreg/python-zstandard/README.rst

 Calls to ``write()`` will return the number of bytes written to the output object.
 Not all inputs will result in bytes being written, so return values of ``0`` are possible.

+Like the ``stream_writer()`` compressor, instances can be used as context managers.
+However, context managers add no extra special behavior and offer little to no benefit to being used.

 The size of chunks being ``write()`` to the destination can be specified::